BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Cybercriminals of all persuasions now easily and routinely bypass existing enterprise security defenses by blending into the background noise of an organization’s operations.
-These advanced attacks now take place over months and years,
+These advanced attacks now take place over months and years, subverting traditional malware-detection products that only scan for known malware at a given point in time.

 For example, a newly discovered Trojan called APT.BaneChant uses multiple detection-evasion techniques, including masquerading as a legitimate process, monitoring mouse clicks to avoid sandbox analysis and performing multibyte XOR encryption to evade network-level binary extraction technology.
 It also uses fileless malicious code loaded directly into memory and escapes automated domain blacklisting by using redirection via URL shortening and dynamic DNS services.